Note: All prices in US Dollars

 If you haven't developed a formal security program, now is the time to start.
 For your free House of Worship Vulnerability Assessment program, download by clicking --> Here.

 Clear Understanding Before Implementing Countermeasures

-Let’s face it, news about Houses of Worship are usually focus on the major events like shootings, and theft but there are other areas of concern that are even more vulnerable.
-With a majority of volunteer staff members overseeing child care, ushering, choir, and the lack of enforced policies and procedures leads to a tendency of extending a huge amount of trust to volunteers that may not be apt for the position they are filling.
-If proper screening is not conducted for the right positions, innocent people can get hurt.
+Let’s face it, news about Houses of Worship is usually focused on major events like shootings, and theft but there are other areas of concern that are not covered in the news.
+With a majority of volunteer staff members overseeing child care, ushering, choir, and the lack of enforced policies and procedures can lead to a tendency of extending a huge amount of trust to volunteers that may not be apt for the position they are filling.
+If proper screening is not conducted for the right positions, things could go wrong.
 Using this Vulnerability Assessment will help identify your vulnerability posture.
-It also provides guidelines to use for improvement.
-Avoid costly legal action and administer to the ministry correctly.

 Download the free Vulnerability Assessment for Houses of Worship now.